French submarine Orphée: Vichy France

 After France′s surrender, Orphée served in the naval forces of Vichy France.
-On 3 July 1940, the British began Operation Catapult, which sought to seize or neutralize the ships of the French Navy to prevent their use by the Axis Powers.
+On 3 July 1940, the British began Operation Catapult, which sought to seize or neutralize the ships of the French Navy to prevent their use by the Axis powers.
 The Royal Navy′s Force H arrived off the French naval base at Mers El Kébir near Oran in Algeria that day and demanded that the French Navy either turn over the ships based there to British custody or disable them.
 When the French refused, the British warships opened fire on the French ships in the harbor in the attack on Mers-el-Kébir.
 French forces at Casablanca were placed on alert that day, and the submarines Ajax, Amazone, Amphitrite, Méduse, and Persée put to sea to patrol off Casablanca.
 On 5 July, Orphée got underway to relieve Ajax and Persée on patrol.
 The alert status ended on 18 July 1940 in the interest of reducing the wear on French submarines and demands on their crews.
 Tensions again increased at Casablanca on 21 July 1940 when the French Air Force flew a reconnaissance mission over Gibraltar, but relaxed a few hours later.

-Orphée became flagship of the 13th Submarine Division in September 1940, and continued to operate from Casablanca during 1940, 1941, and 1942.
-In March 1942 she was reassigned to the new 18th Submarine Division at Casbalanca.
+Orphée became flagship of the 13th Submarine Division — which also included Amazone, Antiope, and Sibylle — in September 1940, and continued to operate from Casablanca during 1940, 1941, and 1942.
+In March 1942 she was reassigned to the new 18th Submarine Division at Casablanca.

 On 8 November 1942, Allied forces invaded French North Africa in Operation Torch.
 Orphée sortied at 05:33 to patrol off Casablanca with Amazone, Antiope, Méduse, and Sibylle, assigned a patrol area bearing between 85 and 120 degrees from El Hank on the coast of French Morocco.
 As the Naval Battle of Casablanca raged between United States Navy and Vichy French forces, she sighted several Allied ships on 8 and 9 November 1942, but was unable to attack any of them.
 French naval authorities recalled her to Casablanca on 9 November 1942.
 She arrived there at 01:30 on 10 November 1942, moored next to the destroyer Le Malin, and took on supplies.
 She got back underway at 03:00 bound for Dakar in Senegal, but during the day on 10 November French resistance to the Allied invasion ended, and she again was recalled.
 She arrived at Casablanca at midnight.